aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Navigation/README.md

 # Project 1: Navigation

+First project completed for the Deep Reinforcement Learning Nanodegree in Udacity.
+The task consists on learning an agent to navigate and collect as many yellow bananas and as few purple bananas as possible by training a Deep Q Network (DQN).

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.